rsade090/AutoBrochureAI/README.md

 # AutoBrochureAI

-AutoBrochureAI is an **AI-powered solution** that automates company brochure generation by leveraging **Large Language Models (LLMs), Web Scraping, and NLP**.
-Using **OpenAI’s GPT API** and **LLaMA 3.2 for local execution**, it extracts, summarizes, and structures business information from websites into **professionally formatted brochures**.
+AutoBrochureAI is an AI-powered solution that automates company brochure generation by leveraging Large Language Models (LLMs), Web Scraping, and NLP.
+Using **OpenAI’s GPT API** and **LLaMA 3.2** for local execution, it extracts, summarizes, and structures business information from websites into professionally formatted brochures.

-Designed for **businesses, marketers, and startups**, this tool streamlines promotional content creation, eliminating the need for manual curation. **Multi-shot prompting** ensures refined, coherent, and structured outputs.
+Designed for businesses, marketers, and startups, this tool streamlines promotional content creation, eliminating the need for manual curation. **Multi-shot prompting** ensures refined, coherent, and structured outputs.

 ###  **Key Features & Implementation**